gorenje/millieons.org/n/paths.md

 Trying to understand what there is.

 Sometimes a path through the words is the best possible way to understanding.

-I personally always take a pocket full of stones with me.
+I always take a pocket full of stones with me.

 ### Blanko